OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-space-resources.md

     5. Set the `Octopus API Key` field to the API key used when accessing the instance defined in the `Octopus Server URL` field.
     6. Set the `Octopus Space ID` field to the ID of the space created by the previous step.
 The ID is an output variable that can be access with an octostache template like `#{Octopus.Action[Octopus - Create Octoterra Space (S3 Backend)].Output.TerraformValueOutputs[octopus_space_id]}`.
 Note that the name of the previous step may need to be changed from `Octopus - Create Octoterra Space (S3 Backend)` if your step has a different name.
     7. Set the `Terraform Additional Apply Params` field to a list of additional arguments to pass to the `terraform apply` command.
 This field is typically used to define the value of secrets such as account or feed passwords e.g. `-var=account_aws_account=TheAwsSecretKey`.
-    8. Set the `Terraform Additional Init Params` field to a list of additional arguments to pass to the `terafrom init` command.
+    8. Set the `Terraform Additional Init Params` field to a list of additional arguments to pass to the `terraform init` command.
     9. Each `Octopus - Populate Octoterra Space` step exposes values relating to their specific Terraform backend.
 For example, the `Octopus - Populate Octoterra Space (S3 Backend)` step exposes fields to configure the S3 bucket, key, and region where the Terraform state is saved.
 Other steps have similar fields.

 Executing the runbook will create a new space and populate it with the space level resources defined in the Terraform module zip file created in the previous section.